-18 Regular Maintenance
+18 Regular Maintenance 18.1 CIRCULATING AIR FILTERS

-The only item required to be maintained on a regular basis by the user is the circulating air filter(s).
+Circulating Air filters should be maintained on a regular basis by the user.
 Filter should be cleaned or replaced regularly, typically once per month.
 A certified service technician must perform all other services.